rNLKJA/UoM-DS-2019-2024/README.md

 Feature extraction and dimension reduction can be combined in one step using principal component analysis (PCA), linear discriminant analysis (LDA), canonical correlation analysis (CCA), or non-negative matrix factorization (NMF) techniques as a pre-processing step followed by clustering by K-NN on feature vectors in reduced-dimension space.
 In machine learning this process is also called low-dimensional embedding.[21]

-For very-high-dimensional datasets (e.g. when performing similarity search on live video streams, DNA data or high-dimensional time series) running a fast approximate K-NN search using locality-sensitive hashing, random projection,[22] "sketches",[23] or other high-dimensional similarity search techniques from the VLDB conference toolbox might be the only feasible option.
+For very-high-dimensional datasets (e.g. when performing similarity search on live video streams, DNA data or high-dimensional time series) running a fast approximate K-NN search using locality-sensitive hashing, random projection, "sketches", or other high-dimensional similarity search techniques from the VLDB conference toolbox might be the only feasible option.

 #### Evaluation Metrics
 - [ ] [TP, FP, TN, FN]()